isc-projects/bind9/bin/check/named-checkzone.rst

 .. option:: -j

-   When loading a zone file, this option tells ``named`` to read the journal if it exists.
+   When loading a zone file, this option tells :iscman:`named` to read the journal if it exists.
 The journal file name is assumed to be the zone file name with the string ``.jnl`` appended.

 .. option:: -J filename

-   When loading the zone file, this option tells ``named`` to read the journal from the given file, if it exists.
+   When loading the zone file, this option tells :iscman:`named` to read the journal from the given file, if it exists.
 This implies :option:`-j`.

 .. option:: -c class